 Shay Rowbottom is the co-founder of a Facebook marketing agency that has companies like Petco, Yahoo, Verlo among their clientele.
 Shay’s influencer profile reached new heights since joining LinkedIn in May of 2018.

 The themes range from self-help, social media strategies, entrepreneurship tips, and even sales.
 Her videos have clocked over 4 million views, and it is increasing by thousands every day.
 She is a very keen observer of organizations and employee culture.
-Though most of her videos are funny or inspirational in nature, she has shared her vulnerability in quite a few videos as well.
+Though most of her videos are funny or inspirational, she has shared her vulnerability in quite a few videos.
 The genuineness in her videos makes them highly relatable.

 Pro tip: Optimize your videos for LinkedIn format.
 LinkedIn loves square letterbox style videos.
 It commands more space on the mobile view, and the titles and captions over the letterboxes increase the attention span and make the videos highly consumable.